MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 > [!NOTE]
 > There are some important restrictions that you must know:
 >
 > * Only user-level Graph API permissions are supported that is, email, profile, offline_access, OpenId.
-If you must have access to other Graph scopes such as `User.Read` or `Mail.Read`, see [Acquire an access token with Graph permissions](#acquire-an-access-token-with-graph-permissions).
+If you must have access to other Graph scopes such as `User.Read` or `Mail.Read`, see [Get an access token with Graph permissions](#get-an-access-token-with-graph-permissions).
 > * It is important that your application's domain name is the same as the domain name you have registered for your AAD application.
 > * Currently multiple domains per app are not supported.